 Jacket – Simple rule – Waterproof – end of story!
 And if you travel with Anam Croí Tours – no need to bring an umbrella – we’ll supply that.

 Top tips for Ireland Trips

 If you’re using public transport to and from the airport or meeting point for your tour, you’re the one lugging the luggage.
 Also, no matter what sort of Ireland tour you’re doing, (unless porterage is specifically included ) you’re also toting your bag to and from your room.
 Of course, your Anam Croí Tour guide will always endeavour to assist with this when needed.
 Don’t forget to label it securely – if it goes a different direction to you – the more info on it, the easier it’ll be to get it back.

 Emergencies: Ensure you’ve access to sufficient funds to cover delays or the unexpected.
 And please do take out suitable travel insurance.

 Credit cards: Most outlets in Ireland do not accept American Express.
 Mastercard or Visa are your friends here.

 Currency exchange: Shop around for the best rate.
 Don’t change at airport currency desks.
-Banks in Ireland no longer carry Foreign Exchange.
+Banks in Ireland no longer carry Foreign Exchange (unless you’ve an account with them).
 You should be able to use your ATM card (but check out what charges your bank may impose).